dmonagle/elasticsearch-vapor/README.md

-# elasticsearch-nio
+# ElasticsearchVapor
-A Swift elasticsearch client using SwiftNIO
+An elasticsearch database implementation for Vapor 3